aceres/cas-fee-project2-af/doc/configuration.md

 firebase use default or firebase use project2-60db1

-From 15th November: We have a new name: development (project2-60db1)
+From 15th November: We have a new name for the deployment to firebase host: development (project2-60db1)

 ##### Production